 For example, while some policies offer only limited coverage pertaining to easements, liens or mineral rights problems, some do not offer this coverage at all.
 Always consider what coverage you think you may need before purchasing a title insurance policy.

 Is Title Insurance in Boca Raton and Palm Beach Required?

 Most mortgage companies require for you to have some form of title insurance in Boca Raton and Palm Beach.
 This is because they have a large interest in the property and they do not want to lose money on their investment.
-If you choose to pay for your property outright though, it is your decision as to whether or not you want to purchase Boca Raton or Palm Beach County title insurance.
+If you choose to pay for your property outright though, it is your decision as to whether or not you want to purchase title insurance in Boca Raton or Palm Beach.

-Typically, the person who is buying the home is responsible for purchasing title insurance.
-However, in some cases, the cost may be transferred to the seller.
+In some states, the purchaser of the home is responsible for purchasing title insurance.
+However, in Florida, the cost may be transferred the responsibility of the seller to the seller.
 Be sure to contact the law office of Kristin Lettiere Coomber, P.A. today and make an appointment to talk with our experienced attorneys and title agents about your needs.